moble/GWFrames/README.md

 Quick Start
 ===========
-The easiest way to get GWFrames running is to
+The best way to get GWFrames running is to
 [install anaconda](https://www.anaconda.com/distribution/)
 and run the following commands
 ```bash